Skip to article frontmatterSkip to article content

 A categorical column MUST:

-The categories dataset MUST:
+A categories dataset MUST:

 Search indexes accelerate queries over column values.
 They do not change the logical table; they are derivative, recomputable data.
 A conformant consumer MAY ignore any or all search indexes and still return correct answers, only more slowly.

-A table group MAY contain a direct child group named _search_indexes.
-When present, it MUST hold every search-index dataset for the table, and no other objects.
+A table group MAY contain a direct child group named SEARCH_INDEXES.
+When present, it MUST hold every search-index dataset for the table, together with any accompanying datasets those search indexes require and no other objects.
 It carries no required attributes of its own.
+Datasets in SEARCH_INDEXES MAY have any name.

-8.3 Common per-index attributes
+10.3Common per-index attributes

 Every search-index dataset MUST carry a scalar fixed-length ASCII attribute KIND whose value is one of the strings defined below: